-Miall (2015), Holbrook and Miall (2020), and Miall et al. (2021) encapsulated this thought in a more objective and mechanistic way through the concept called "Preservation Machine" or "Stratigraphy Machine" (Figure 18A).
-These authors considered that the organization of the stratigraphic record occurs through multiple overlapping of auto- and allogeneic processes, which generate and remove sedimentary deposits across the whole range of geological timescales.
-Furthermore, the "cycles to preserve" "(i.e., the amount of sedimentary cycles needed to ensure some preservation at a given scale) constitutes a part of the rock record at each time scale, which can potentially be analyzed hierarchically (Figure 18B).
+Miall (2015), Holbrook and Miall (2020), and Miall et al. (2021) encapsulated this thought in a more objective and mechanistic way through the concept called a "preservation machine" or "stratigraphy machine" (Fig. 18a).
+These authors considered that the organization of the stratigraphic record occurs through multiple overlapping of autogenic and allogeneic processes, which generate and remove sedimentary deposits across the whole range of geological timescales.
+Furthermore, the "cycles to preserve" (i.e. the number of sedimentary cycles needed to ensure some preservation at a given scale) constitutes a part of the rock record at each timescale, which can potentially be analysed hierarchically (Fig. 18b).